Bayesian Hierarchical Linear Regression

 • Bayesian models deal with hierarchical models in a natural and intuitive way (Bürkner 2017)

-• Source of correlation in clustered (or longitudinal) data
+• Source of correlation in clustered or longitudinal data

 1.1 Bayesian Hierarchical Models

-1. Data Layer \(Y \mid \theta\), the likelihood for the observed data \(Y\) given model parameters \(\theta\).
+1. Data Layer \(Y \mid \theta\): the likelihood for observed data \(Y\) given model parameters \(\theta\).

-2. Adaptive/Structural Priors \(\theta \mid \alpha, \beta\), the model for parameter \(\theta\) that defined by the latent data generating process governed by the hyperparameters \(\alpha\) and \(\beta\)
+2. Adaptive / Structural Priors \(\theta \mid \alpha, \beta\): the model for \(\theta\) governed by hyperparameters \(\alpha\) and \(\beta\).

-3. Hyper Priors \(\alpha\) and \(\beta\) as hyper parameters.
+3. Hyper Priors \(\alpha\) and \(\beta\): top-level priors on the hyperparameters.

 • Example: Developmental toxicity study of ethylene glycol (EG) (Price et al. 1985)